 The shift has been profound as banks like Unity National Bank and Citizens Trust (featured here) are overwhelmed by the number of new accounts to the point that their staff simply can not process the volume.
 Lobbies are jam packed with African Americans moving their money.
 The seed is planted, but it can not stop there.
 Another leg of this has to be investing in these institutions from an ownership perspective.
 More demand for their shares will cause the institutions share prices to increase and increase the value of the company.
 This allows the company to expand, open new offices, hire more people, and eventually buy other banks.
 As it buys other banks, it can scale up and drive down cost, which it can then pass that savings on to customers.
 All of this is investment in our institutions leads to a cycle of economic independence and empowerment that begins to grow and feed on itself like a snowball rolling down hill.

-Lastly, America has roughly 13 700 publicly traded companies, but there are only three African American owned public companies (0.02% of all American public companies) and two of them are banks.
-Below are there profiles.
+Lastly, America has roughly 3,700 publicly traded companies, but there are only four African American owned public companies (0.1% of all American public companies) and three of them are banks.
+Below are their profiles.
 If you want to buy shares in these companies, visit our link on Opening A Brokerage Account.

 CITIZENS BANCSHARES CORPORATION